zmkfirmware/zmk/docs/docs/intro.md

 ## Features

-At this point, ZMK is still missing many features compared to popular firmware such as QMK.
-Here is a table comparing supported ZMK, BlueMicro, and QMK features:
+ZMK is currently missing some features found in other popular firmware.
+This table compares the features supported by ZMK, BlueMicro and QMK:

 |   **Feature**                                                                                          |     ZMK     |   BlueMicro  |     QMK     |
 |--------------------------------------------------------------------------------------------------------|:-----------:|:------------:|:-----------:|